mathio/chrome-new-tab-page-bookmarks/README.md

 ## Development

-Run `yarn build` to zip the extension for the purpose of uploading to Chrome Web Store.
+Run `yarn build` to zip the extension for distribution (for Chrome and Firefox).